jmccune/ember-jm-lodash/README.md

 This ember addon allows consumption of the [lodash](https://lodash.com/) library (its [ES6 module variant](https://github.com/lodash/lodash/tree/es)) in [ember-cli](http://ember-cli.com) apps.

+# Adapted from Mike North's version, but upgraded to ES4.0
 ## Use

 First you install this addon

 ```sh
 # ember-cli > 0.2.3